Diploma in Integrative & Transactional Analysis Psychotherapy – Working with Adults

-If you are thinking about training to be a counsellor or psychotherapist, or would like to chat to someone to find out more about what this involves, please get in touch with us at the centre.
+If you are thinking about training to be a psychotherapist for adults, or would like to chat to someone to find out more about what psychotherapy training involves, please get in touch with us at the centre.
 The centre has a very relaxed and welcoming atmosphere ideal for learning and we are always keen to hear from people who are considering a change of direction in their career.

 We critique and analyse the concept of cure.

 From an Integrative perspective we consider how TA and other models use concepts such as process and exploratory contracting, inter-subjective and co-creative approaches, script protocol and working with the unconscious are relevant to psychotherapy at a more advanced level of integration.

 We have specific criteria to fulfil in terms of the research requirements.
 There are self-directed, structured tasks researching concepts such as integration, diversity and ethics.